How to execute the Minimum Viable Product (MVP) approach in software development

 Many users will wonder why you even bothered releasing something that offers only a fraction of what the other available solutions offer if you roll out a much leaner MVP.
 However, this rule isn’t absolute.
 The competition may offer many non-resonant features, so you should also search for other users’ opinions on the product on top of trying it out.

-By doing so, you’ll know which unwanted features they offered and which relevant features they’ve delivered with flaws.
+Doing so lets you know which unwanted features they offered and which relevant features they’ve delivered with flaws.
 Essentially, the competitor’s product can guide you on what to emulate while also showing you how to differentiate yourself.

 Set a timeframe